piersfinlayson/rs1541fs/README.md

 This should return nothing if you have no drives connected, otherwise a list of detect drives.

-See Troubleshooting below if you get errors when running cbmctrl
+See Troubleshooting below if you get errors when running cbmctrl - permission issues are common.

 ### clang